Justas1988/front-end-testas/readme.md

 _29 group website project_

 This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
-Thank you for your cooperation!
+Best viewed on 16:9 aspect ratio monitors, Full HD or higher resolution

 Site published at https://justas1988.github.io/front-end-testas/